-Jaron joined WCV as a Development & Events Intern in 2016 and is excited to continue his work with the Development team.
-Jaron graduated in 2013 from the University of Washington with a Bachelor’s degree in Environmental Studies, and his background includes work in hospitality and event management.
-As a lifelong resident of Washington state, he is passionate about supporting WCV’s work to protect our beautiful environment for all.
-You might find Jaron climbing the peaks of the Cascades, training for his first marathon, or playing guitar with his band.
+Jaron joined WCV as an intern in 2016 and later joined the Development team with excitement to play a role in the environmental movement.
+He graduated in 2013 from the University of Washington with a Bachelor’s degree in Environmental Studies, and his background includes work in hospitality and event management.
+As a lifelong resident of Washington state, he is passionate about supporting WCV’s work to make our environment a political priority.
+You might find Jaron climbing the peaks of the Cascades, training for his first marathon, or playing guitar at an open mic.

 Joan is the Chief Executive Officer of both Washington Conservation Voters and its close partner, Washington Environmental Council, lending her experience as a long-time leader in Washington’s environmental community to both organizations.
 Joan has served as Executive Director since 1995 and was instrumental in developing the now nationally-recognized Environmental Priorities Coalition— a successful collaborative of over 20 environmental groups.
 Joan is often sought out for her insight and judgment on environmental issues by state policy makers, other advocacy groups, and foundations.
 Her guidance and vision have helped WEC combine its 40 years of experience with innovative strategies resulting in strong environmental protections for Washington state.
 Joan has a bachelor’s degree in chemistry from Middlebury College, as well as a master’s degree in public administration from the University of Washington Evans School of Public Affairs.
 Joan also enjoys spending lots of time outside, especially hiking with her husband Don or racing her kids down the slopes.